The Murlocs

 The Murlocs are an Australian rock band from Melbourne.
 They are composed of Ambrose Kenny-Smith on vocals and harmonica, Cal Shortal on guitar, Cook Craig on bass guitar, Tim Karmouche on keyboards, and Matt Blach on drums.
 They were formed in 2010 by Ambrose Kenny-Smith, and they have released seven studio albums since then.
-They are signed to Flightless Records, and many of the band members are a part of other bands signed to Flightless, including King Gizzard & the Lizard Wizard and ORB.
 Their sound is a mix of rock and R&B, with the distorted harmonica of Kenny-Smith providing the band with a distinctive sound.

 History

 The Murlocs were formed in 2010 in Ocean Grove, Geelong, Australia.
-According to Ambrose Kenny-Smith, their name was derived from the mythology of the oracle.
-In Kenny-Smith's words, "A murloc ... a creature in World of Warcraft".
+According to Ambrose Kenny-Smith, their name was derived from the game World of Warcraft.
+In Kenny-Smith's words, "A murloc ... is a mythical creature.....originating from the game World of Warcraft.".
 They released their first EP, their self-titled project The Murlocs, in March 2012.
 This was followed closely by another EP, Tee Pee, in August 2012.
 Their first full studio album, Loopholes, was released in 2014 under the Flightless Records label.
 Halfway through the recording of the album, the laptop containing the tracks was stolen, and the band had to re-record most of it.
 In 2015, The Murlocs joined King Gizzard & the Lizard Wizard for all three stops of the inaugural Gizzfest festival tour.
 They would play at the annual festival every year until 2018, when the festival went on hiatus.

 Their second album, Young Blindness, was released in March 2016.
 The album's second single, "Rolling On", was released in September 2015.
 "Rolling On" was a breakthrough for The Murlocs, and the song continues to be one of their most popular to date.
 Young Blindness was followed in 2017 by The Murlocs' third album, Old Locomotive, which included the singles "Noble Soldier" and "Oblivion".
 Old Locomotive gave the band its first chart appearance when it debuted at #15 on the ARIA album charts.
 In another first, the band toured Europe for the first time in late 2017.